nickfox-taterli/imx-yocto-bsp/sources/poky/documentation/ref-manual/terms.rst

      repository results in a local Git repository whose top-level folder is also named "poky".

-     While it is not recommended that you use tarball expansion to set up the Source Directory, if you do, the top-level directory name of the Source Directory is derived from the Yocto Project release tarball.
+     While it is not recommended that you use tarball extraction to set up the Source Directory, if you do, the top-level directory name of the Source Directory is derived from the Yocto Project release tarball.
-     For example, downloading and unpacking
+     For example, downloading and unpacking poky tarballs from :yocto_dl:`/releases/yocto/&DISTRO_REL_TAG;/`
-     :yocto_dl:`/releases/yocto/&DISTRO_REL_TAG;/&YOCTO_POKY;.tar.bz2`
-     results in a Source Directory whose root folder is named ``&YOCTO_POKY;``.
+     results in a Source Directory whose root folder is named poky.

      It is important to understand the differences between the Source Directory created by unpacking a released tarball as compared to